Hengky1510/customer-behavior-analysis/README.md

 Measure overall customer purchasing activity.

-### 4. Which state has the highest number of customers?
+### 4. What is the average spending per customer?

-Analyze customer distribution across states.
+Calculate the average amount spent by each customer.

-### 5. What is the average customer age?
+### 5. Which states have the most active customers?

-Calculate the average age of registered customers.
+Identify states with the highest number of customers who have completed at least one order.

 ### 6. Is there a difference in spending between male and female customers?

-Compare customer spending by gender.
+Compare total spending by gender.

 ### 7. Which month generated the highest revenue?

-Analyze monthly revenue performance and identify the top-performing month.
+Analyze revenue performance and identify the top-performing month.

 ---